 How the built environment affects physical activity and how changes in the environment can promote active living are issues that have captured public attention.
 There are many other links between health and the built environment, however, from air quality and noise to the accessibility of food and nearby nature.
 The healthy environments project has examined some of these multiple connections between health and place.

 One aspect of this work is practical—translating research from the health fields into guidelines for practice.
-This is exemplified in the work of Design for Health a program that helps create and synthesize the evidence base linking landscape, urban design, planning, and health.
+This is exemplified in the work of the Health and Places Initiative at Harvard, and the earlier Design for Health, programs that help create and synthesize the evidence base linking landscape, urban design, planning, and health.
 In doing this practical work I have developed a number of tools for linking health and place including a suite of health impact assessments.

 Other research has looked in more depth aspects of healthy environments with more technical projects examining physical activity and food access (funded by the Robert Wood Johnson Foundation and National Institutes of Health including the Twin Cities Walking Study, TREC-IDEA, ECHO, EAT projects).